hirosystems/bitcoin-docker/README.md

 ## Extras: btc, haproxy
-Also included in this repo are some 'packer' files to build machine images, as well as some scripts for 'haproxy'.
+Also included in this repo are some `packer` files to build machine images, as well as some scripts for `haproxy`.

-For 'packer', the ignition files just setup CoreOS with some services for `btc`, `haproxy`, and a few helper services ( like a 'docker' network ).
+For `packer`, the ignition files just setup CoreOS with some services for `btc`, `haproxy`, and a few helper services ( like a `docker` network ).
 Feel free to modify to your liking.

-The `haproxy` script automatically retrieves 'hosts' with a label of `role: bitcoind` and  the public ip.
-Then using a template, the script rewrites the 'haproxy' config adding in any more hosts it finds.
-Finally, it does a haproxy container restart on the VM.
+The `haproxy` script automatically retrieves hosts with a label of `role: bitcoind` and  the public ip.
+Then using a template, the script rewrites the `haproxy` config adding in any more hosts it finds.
+Finally, it launches a `haproxy` container restart on the VM.

 Neither `btc` or `haproxy` are needed to run the containers, but they're there in case anyone can get some use out of them.